cyrozap/rv51/CONTRIBUTING.md

 ## Contribution process

+1. Check the [Project scope](#project-scope) to make sure your idea is either in-scope or at least is not out-of-scope.
-1. Search through both [open and closed issues][all-issues] to make sure that what you're about to ask hasn't already been asked about.
+2. Search through both [open and closed issues][all-issues] to make sure that what you're about to ask hasn't already been asked about.
-2. [Open an issue][new-issue] in this repository explaining the kind of change you would like to make.
+3. [Open an issue][new-issue] in this repository explaining the kind of change you would like to make.
-3. [@cyrozap][cyrozap] will inform you in the issue of any next steps to take.
+4. [@cyrozap][cyrozap] will inform you in the issue of any next steps to take.

 ## Code design guidelines